 What Is a Tracheostomy?

 A tracheostomy gives you a new pathway for air to go into and out of your lungs.
 To create this pathway, you need surgery to make a small opening in your neck.
-A tracheostomy tube (also called a “trach tube”) is then placed into this opening.
-Air then flows more directly into and out of your lungs through the tube.
+A tracheostomy tube (also called a trach tube) is then placed into this opening.
+Air then flows more directly in and out of your lungs through the tube.

 |Air flows into and out of the lungs through the trach tube.

 Some of the reasons that a tracheostomy may be needed include:

 Throat swelling that blocks the airway, such as from an allergic reaction

 An object or growth, such as a tumor that blocks the throat or trachea

 Respiratory failure and the need for extra oxygen, such as with severe emphysema